ProtonProtocol/proton-vip-demo/README.md

 npm start
 ```

+After starting up the project locally, before logging in, you'll need to join as a `Patron`, `VIP`, or `Mega VIP` member of ProtonVIP.
+Note that you will be unable to log in unless you have joined as a ProtonVIP member.

 ## Chain and Endpoint Information

 This demo includes a `PROTON_CHAIN` variable that declares the `chainId` and `endpoints` needed to connected to the ProtonChain Mainnet.
 You can find the variables in the **proton-chain.constant.ts** file.